kshithij1472/SparseFactorBoost/README.md

 git clone https://github.com/kshithj1472/SparseFactorBoost.git

 ## Contact
 For any questions or suggestions, please open an issue or contact me at kshithijshetty1472@gmail.com.
-We hope you find SparseFactorBoost useful for your econometric modeling needs!
+I hope you find SparseFactorBoost useful for your econometric modeling needs!